Nexfinity/CakeyBot-Wiki/en/feature/support-tickets.md

 > **Note:** You MUST have a Support Team role configured on the web dashboard or this setting will not do anyhting.
 {.is-info}

+## Ping User on Ticket Creation
+Defaults to disabled.
+When enabled, it will ping the user who opened the ticket when it is created.
+This is separate from the "Ping Staff Role on Ticket Creation" setting above.

 ## Allow Feedback Ratings
 This allows users to submit feedback ratings on the support they received inside of a ticket.